Neuropathic pain research in Germany

 Data bank of patients suffering from neuropathic pain

-From their site we quote:
+From their website we quote:

 The central Integrative Network Project of the German Research Network on Neuropathic Pain is a Neuropathic Pain Data Bank.
 All network participants sub serve the data bank with standardized information of each patient regarding socio-economic, psycho-social, psychological data and results of quantitative sensory testing (QST).
 Moreover, a blood sample and imaging data bank have been initiated.
 The data is centrally coordinated by a data management system for documentation and quality assurance.